Home server: Media serving

 Windows Home Server supports media streaming to Xbox 360 and other DLNA-based media receivers via the built-in Windows Media Connect technology.
 Some Windows Home Server device manufacturers, such as HP, extend this functionality with a full DLNA implementation such as PacketVideo TwonkyMedia server.

 There are many open-source and fully functional programs for media serving available for Linux.
 LinuxMCE is one example, which allows other devices to boot off a hard drive image on the server, allowing them to become appliances such as set-top boxes.
 Asterisk, Xine, MythTV (another media serving solution), VideoLAN, SlimServer, DLNA, and many other open-source projects are fully integrated for a seamless home theater/automation/telephony experience.

 On an Apple Macintosh server, options include iTunes, PS3 Media Server, and Elgato.
 Additionally, for Macs directly connected to TVs, Boxee can act as a full-featured media center interface.

 Servers are typically always on so the addition of a TV or radio tuner allows recording to be scheduled at any time.

 Services such as Windows Home Server are less used, likely due to modern services such as Plex and Jellyfin.
 These services allow users to store their media on a NAS and stream and sometimes download it to devices within the network and optionally to devices outside the network.
 These services automatically sort users media and find metadata and sometimes subtitles.
 They also track and remember users progress within a movie or series so they can continue from where they left off.

-These services can be criticised for catering to pirates by allowing them to easily manage and view their illegally obtained media.
+These services have been criticised for catering to pirates by allowing them to easily manage and view their illegally obtained media.